Nearly a third of Canadians return to work after retiring. They decide to go back to work or take on part-time volunteer roles after retiring.

 – The Tax Man.
 It’s possible that working (even an extra year or two) might push you into a higher tax bracket, especially if you’re taking taxable distributions from your RSP that count as income on top of your salary.
 It’s important to know your tax bracket and just how close you are to the next highest threshold.

 Many Canadians rely on work to define their identity and their days, but just as many dream of an idyllic retirement with no time constraints.
 Both may be right for you at different stages of your post-career years.
-Just be sure to carefully review the reasons behind your decision and the possible impact on your financial plan before you punch the proverbial clock once again.
+Just be sure to carefully review the reasons behind your decision and the possible impact on your financial plan.

 Taken from Raymond James – Planning Perspectives